Osagie-Godstand/chi-postgres-user-account/README.md

 # chi-user-account-crelog
 User Account CRUD, login and logout using sessions.
 Made with go-chi router and PostgreSQL with Docker containerisation.

-## Open to constructive improvements and Pull Requests.

 ## Automating Program Compilation with a Makefile
 - To build target use: make build-app
 - To run target use: make run